 UNDP’s technical assistance programmes date from the country’s independence in 1957.
-It began in the late 1950s, earlier than the 1961 establishment of its physical office in Kuala Lumpur.
+Began in the late 1950s, earlier than the 1961 establishment of its physical office in Kuala Lumpur was realized.
 For the last 5 decades UNDP’s assistance has been in stride with Malaysia’s own five-year national development plans, strategic agendas and policy priorities encompassing inclusive growth and economic development, poverty eradication, gender empowerment, promoting good governance and anti-corruption, sustainable and resilient development, strengthening renewable energy and energy efficiency approaches, mainstreaming environmental management and protection, rationalizing public sector reform, as well as promotion of South-South Cooperation for global development.

 In the early years, assistance focused largely on capacity building in technical education and training, as well as health and nutrition.
 Consistent with this, UNDP supported projects that expanded the physical and social infrastructure, modernised and diversified the agricultural sector, increased manufacturing activities and promoted foreign investments.
 Up until 1972, UNDP’s involvement was on a project-to-project basis, responsive to sectors and areas of priority as determined by the Government.
 Since then, UNDP’s matching development assistance has been in stride with Malaysia’s own five-year national development plans.
 Over the next three decades, assistance was aimed at expanding and deepening the industrial base and promoting industrial dispersal to less developed states.
 Apart from helping to formulate the Industrial Master Plan, UNDP assisted in establishing the first technology park in the country.
 This was to develop vocational education to support growing industry needs.